 OCSP responses shall conform to RFC 6960 and/or RFC 5019.
-OCSP responses shall either:

-- 1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or - 2.
-Be signed by a Delegated OCSP Responder Certificate signed by the CA that issued the Certificate whose revocation status is being checked.
+OCSP responses shall be signed by a Delegated OCSP Responder Certificate signed by the CA that issued the Certificate whose revocation status is being checked.
+The OCSP signing Certificate shall contain an extension of type idpkix-ocsp-nocheck, as defined by RFC6960.